tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 Basically we have defined a new service inside K8s that knows it exists external.

-### 4. Define the Ingress Route: connecting the proxy to the service
+### 4. Connecting the proxy to our K8s service

-We'Il create an incoming ingress in K8s that routes to our K8s service, which is external to our cluster.
+We'Il create an incoming ingress in K8s that routes to our newly created K8s service, which is external to our cluster.
 This will make the service available from K8s.
 Upon which K8s will then redirect it through the proxy to the external service.

 We'Il use a hostname `tripled.192.168.99.100.xip.io` that resolves to the ip of our minikube.
 And then tell it to take us to the `tripled-svc` service.